rovitotv/SensorCraft/README.rst

 Python is an open source programming language and it's logo is meant to be used on Python derived products see https://www.python.org/community/logos/

-We believe this product conforms to both the Python Software Foundation's policy.
+We believe this product conforms to the Python Software Foundation's policy.

 Minecraft by Mojang